RYGhub/funkwhale/docs/users/favorites.rst

 - Click on the gray heart icon next to the track
 - Once the gray heart has turned pink, the song will be in your favorites list

+From a Channel
+^^^^^^^^^^^^^^

+To add a track to your favorites from a channel:

+- Click on the channel in question and find the track you would like to favorite
+- Click on the track to open its overview page
+- Click on the white heart icon next to the Play button
+- Once the white heart has turned pink, the track will be in your favorites list

 From Currently Playing
 ^^^^^^^^^^^^^^^^^^^^^^